logzio/documentation/docs/shipping/Code/node-js.md

-#### Download and configure the OpenTelemetry collector:
+#### Download and configure the OpenTelemetry collector

-Create a directory on your Node.js host and download the appropriate [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases) for your OS.
-Then, create a `config.yaml` file with the following parameters:
+Create a directory on your Node.js host, download the appropriate [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases) for your OS, and create a `config.yaml` file with the following parameters:

 {@include: ../../_include/tracing-shipping/collector-config.md}